Department of Pathology and Laboratory Medicine

 Introduction

 Pathology is the study of disease, its causes, development, and consequences.
 It is concerned with basic mechanisms of disease processes (pathobiology) and their structural/functional manifestations.
 Pathology combines the tools and the basic knowledge from many disciplines, such as molecular biology, cell biology, biochemistry, genetics, immunology, anatomy, and clinical sciences, to clarify the cause (etiology), natural course (pathogenesis), and diagnosis of disease.
-The department offers several pathology courses appropriate for undergraduate study.
+The department offers several pathology courses appropriate for graduate study.

 PATH–Pathology